A Colour Change For The Main Floor Of A Newer Home

 The owners wanted to have more of a light and airy feeling.
 They requested we paint with the same light grey colour that we used downstairs.
 It made quite a difference once the eggplant walls were gone.
 The majority of the trim work and doors didn’t need painting so they were left as they were.
 The baseboards has some wear marks and scuffs so we cleaned them up with two coats of paint in a colour close to the rest of the trim work.

 We had a little painting buddy who acted as supervisor for the project.

 The master bedroom had taupe colour walls with an pink undertone, we painted then in the same light grey colour and a dark blue feature wall was added.
 The room looks very modern and classy.

 The owner had us paint the pantry door in a smoky blue to add a splash of colour to the kitchen area.

 From Dusty Rose To Shades Of Modern Grey

 The upstairs living room, dining room, stairwell landing and hallway areas in this home were in their original 1990’s dusty rose colour.
-The homeowner had us paint a modern colour scheme in light seashell grey and a darker contrasting storm cloud grey.
-Now the space looks very current and elegant.
+The homeowner had re-paint in a modern colour scheme.
+It’s hard to tell from the photos but the lighter wall colour is a very soft grey.
+The darker storm grey colour works as a nice contrast.
+The spaces look very current and elegant.